queeno/dob-api/README.md

 The terraform directory contains the infrastructure configuration code.
 Make sure the AWS credentials are injected in your environment before running it.

 The `run-terraform.sh` script makes sure the latest dob-api release is always deployed with terraform.

 A new release is published automatically within GitHub releases every time the master branch is updated.
-A .travis.yml file is included in the repo for this task.
+A `.travis.yml` file is included in the repo to achieve this task.

-In order to create infrastructure, simply run:
+In order to create infrastructure and deploy the application simply run:

 `./run-terraform.sh apply`

 Terraform will output the API Gateway endpoint to query (ie. https://kkxnq4br7k.execute-api.eu-west-2.amazonaws.com/live)

-### Using the API

 ```shell
 curl -XPUT https://kkxnq4br7k.execute-api.eu-west-2.amazonaws.com/live/hello/simon -d '{ "dateOfBirth": "2010-02-01" }'
 ```

-Set Simon's date of birth to 1st February 2010.
+sets Simon's date of birth to 1st February 2010.

 Today's the 19th March, hence the following request returns: